theochem/horton/doc/tech_ref_release_history.rst

 Documentation of all HORTON versions can be found here: http://theochem.github.com/horton/

-**January 17, 2019.
+**January 18, 2019.
 Version 2.1.1**

     - Bug fixes:

         - Fix issue with Cython error due to duplicate `index_wrap`.
-        - Update version requirement for Cython.
-0.28.* has a bug that breaks the compilation of HORTON extensions.
+        - Fix issue with Cython error due to non-toplevel `cdef extern`, which broke compilation of extensions with Cython 0.28.*.

 **July 6, 2017.
 Version 2.1.0**